About This Web Site

 Links

-Theories about anarchism and how it can be achieved or applied range widely, from anarcho-syndicalism and anarcho-communism, to anarcha-feminism, social ecology, mutualism, collectivism, individualism, and beyond.
+Theories about anarchism and how it can be achieved or applied range widely, from anarcho-syndicalism and anarchist-communism, to anarcha-feminism, anarcha-Islam, Christian anarchism, social ecology, mutualism, collectivism, individualism, and beyond.
+Lucy identified as an anarcho-communist, which rejects both authority and private property, but she was never dogmatic, and most of her work centered around anarcho-syndicalist union agitating.
 Anarchists have always been unique, in that they call for a social revolution, instead of a political one.
 Political revolutions replace one master for another, while social revolutions call for the permanent abolition of all rulers.

 "Government is for slaves; free men govern themselves"! —Albert Parsons

-Anarchism today has begun to encompass a broader and deeper analysis of power and inequality, realizing the importance of intersectional struggles on behalf of class, race, gender, and every form of oppression which shackles us from being free, while also maintaining a commitment to anti-capitalist and anti-authoritarian protest and direct action.
-Anarchism is diverse, broad, and demands social and cultural freedom in every sphere of life.
-Anarchists now, and have always, envisioned advancing a society built on principles of collective liberation, mutual aid, self-determination, and uprooting dominator culture.
+Anarchism now encompasses a broader and deeper analysis of power and inequality, recognizing the importance of intersectional struggles on behalf of class, race, gender, and every form of oppression that shackles us from being free, while also maintaining a commitment to anti-capitalist and anti-authoritarian protest and direct action.
+Anarchism is both a lens through which to understand and deconstruct power, and an ideological framework for manifesting freedom in every sphere of life.
+Anarchists envision advancing a society built on principles of collective liberation, mutual aid, self-determination, and uprooting dominator culture.

 Note: The term "collective liberation" was coined by bell hooks in her book Outlaw Culture (1994).
 The term "dominator culture" was coined by Riane Eisler in her book The Chalice and the Blade (1987).